F0lak/dm_open_ref/ref/notes/renderer.md

 The [underlays](/ref/atom/var/underlays.md) {.code} list is processed first, then [overlays](/ref/atom/var/overlays.md) {.code}.
 These lists contain appearances themselves, rather than actual atoms.
-This means that overlays are recursive+ an overlay can have overlays itself.
+This means that overlays are recursive: an overlay can have overlays itself.
 To picture how that works, just replace one of the overlays above with another list.
-:::::::::+ renderlist
+:::::::::: renderlist
-::+ renderlist-box
+::: renderlist-box
 Underlay #1
 :::
-::+ renderlist-box
+::: renderlist-box
 Underlay #2
 :::
-::+ renderlist-box
+::: renderlist-box
 Main icon
 :::
-::+ renderlist-box
+::: renderlist-box
 Underlays of overlay #1
 :::
-::+ renderlist-box
+::: renderlist-box
 Overlay #1 icon
 :::
-::+ renderlist-box
+::: renderlist-box
 Overlays of overlay #1
 :::
-::+ renderlist-box
+::: renderlist-box
 Overlay #2
 :::
 ::::::::::